MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_part2_session7_risky_browser_indicator.md

     module: 'Learning Objective - Create policies with the risky browser usage template'
 ---

-# Session 2 Demo 7 - Create an Insider Risk Management policy using the risky browser usage template
+# Part 2 Demo 7 - Create an Insider Risk Management policy using the risky browser usage template

-You are Joni Sherman, the Compliance Administrator for Contoso Ltd. Your role involves ensuring regulatory compliance and protecting sensitive information within the organization.
-Recently, Contoso Ltd. has recognized the need to proactively address insider risks that could potentially harm the company's reputation, compromise data security, or lead to legal issues.

-To effectively manage insider risks, you implement Microsoft Purview Insider Risk Management, a comprehensive solution designed to identify, analyze, and respond to potential insider threats.
+Contoso Ltd. is expanding its use of AI technologies and has observed employees visiting potentially risky websites while researching AI projects.
+To address this, they are implementing a Risky Browser Usage policy in Microsoft Purview’s Insider Risk Management to monitor web activity, flag risky behavior, and prevent potential data breaches.
+As Compliance Administrator, Joni Sherman is responsible for configuring this policy to ensure sensitive data is protected while allowing employees to safely conduct AI research.

 ## Task 1 – Configure insider risk settings

-In this task, you will customize the insider risk management settings in the Microsoft Purview portal.
-This will allow Joni Sherman to effectively manage potential insider risks within the organization and ensure the security of sensitive information.
+In this task, you'll customize the insider risk management settings in the Microsoft Purview portal.
+These settings will help monitor risky browsing behavior, providing visibility into potential threats and helping prevent data breaches.

-1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. Select **Settings** from the left sidebar.

 1. On the **Settings** page, select **Insider risk management** from the left sidebar.

-1. On the **Insider Risk Management settings** page, explore the available settings:

-   - **Analytics**: Evaluate potential insider risks without configuring policies.
-   - **Data sharing**: Export alert information to SIEM solutions or share user risk levels with Defender and DLP alerts.
-   - **Detection groups**: Create detection groups to tailor indicators and reduce false positives.
-   - **Global exclusions**: Specify global exclusions that won't be scored by policies.
-   - **Inline alert customization**: Quickly adjust policy thresholds or remove activities from policies directly from the Alerts dashboard.
-   - **Intelligent detection**s: Boost scores for unusual downloads, control alerts, filter Defender alerts, and specify domains for risk scoring.
-   - **Microsoft Teams (preview)**: Enable Teams support for collaborating on insider risk management cases.
-   - **Notifications**: Automatically send email notifications to selected role groups for alerts.
-   - **Policy indicators**: Select specific indicators for insider risk management policies; all are disabled by default.
-   - **Policy timeframes**: Define review periods triggered by policy matches based on events.
-   - **Power Automate flows (preview)**: Automate tasks for cases and users using Power Automate flows.
-   - **Priority physical assets (preview)**: Identify access to priority locations and correlate with user events.
-   - **Priority user groups**: Define high-risk users for closer inspection and sensitive risk scoring.
-   - **Privacy**: Choose to display usernames or anonymized versions for policy matches.

-1. On the left panel of the **Insider Risk Management settings** page, select **Notifications**.

-1. Review the users who will receive alerts for detected activities.

-1. On the left panel of the **Insider Risk Management settings** page, select **Privacy**.

-1. On the **Privacy** panel, select **Do not show anonymized versions of usernames**, then select **Save**.

 1. On the left panel of the **Insider Risk Management settings** page, select **Policy indicators**.